Study In Poland

 2. Is a degree from Poland valid?

-Yes, A degree conferred by Poland universities is accepted all around the world.
-With Poland housing institutes like the Jagiellonian University of Cracow, one of the oldest universities in Europe and other distinguished universities like the University of warsaw and AGH University of Science and Technology, makes the degree prestigious.
-Besides this, Polish universities also update their syllabus frequently, which means they are always up to date on what they are teaching.
-Ever since Poland ratified the Lisbon Convention on Recognition of Degrees in 2004, Polish diplomas have been recognised internationally.
+A degree from Poland universities is accepted all around the world and is also valid.
+The Jagiellonian University of Cracow is a housing institute and one of the oldest universities in Europe including other distinguished universities such as the University of Warsaw and AGH University of Science and Technology.
+Polish universities are always up to date on what they are teaching as they update their syllabus regularly.
+Polish Diplomas are recognized throughout the world since it ratified the Lisbon Convention on identifying the Degrees in 2004.

 University of Warsaw